 And I like that approach to science.
 And I think it’s been fruitful so far, and very rewarding, and again I feel lucky and blessed to have the opportunity to have this kind of career, at the interface of medicine and science.

 You can read more about Anna’s work, and other research on rare diseases, at broadinstitute.org.
+You can also find other episodes of BioLogic at broadinstitute.org, as well as through SoundCloud, iTunes, Pocket Casts, and other podcast distributors.
 For the Broad, I’m Lisa Girard.
 Thanks for listening.